NEFSC/READ-SSB-LEE-On-the-servers/README.md

 git_credential_ask('https://github.com')
 ```

 The result of credential_helper_get() will probably say cache.
-If it says "store" skep to step Y
+If it says "store" skip to step 5.
 the result of git_credential_ask will might include your username and password.
 It might include nothing.

 3. Open a terminal using Tools--> Terminal.